jrandeniya/jrcrypt/README.md

 * Visit `http://localhost:8000/?BTC=0.1&XRB=100&ADA=1000&XRP=500&ETH=1&AUD=1000	`

 ## ToDo
-* Add Bitcoin Cash
+* Add Bitcoin Cash and LiteCoin
+* If no coins are provided, show empty state instead of just BTC and ETH.
+* Add Google Analytics
 * If API call errors, exclude from table and include warning message (instead of entire page erroring out)
-* Add Google Analytics
 * Convert app to client-side only (React?)
 * Allow coin count / AUD total to be edited (update URL accordingly)
 * Convert API call to stream for prices / add polling for non-streamable APIs